 OSSEC HIDS Notification.
 2016 Dec 13 11:08:05 Received From: myserver.com->syscheck Rule: 550 fired (level 7) -> "Integrity checksum changed."
 Portion of the log(s): Integrity checksum changed for: '/etc/sshd_config' Old md5sum was: '0a7681e49e3c9fd82521273577bc579e' New md5sum is : '3df91f96d471ed54e0879b75cd6e2366' Old sha1sum was: 'b2fbe1fa175d4e18396dfc93217b065532e480b5' New sha1sum is : '339fe3061debb78c0a600090ea9a7ff7f655ac7c' --END OF NOTIFICATION

 Obviously you’ll want to adjust ossec.conf to establish some reasonable notification types and frequency.

 A Word About “New Files”

-"Real-time" checking and new files are a big source of confusion.
-The software relies on inotify, which does not detect the addition of new files to a directory as they happen.
-Rather, the syscheck daemon performs scheduled full scans of the specified directories, assembles a list of files, compares this list to its checksums database, and then generates warnings for any files that don't exist in its checksums database (/var/ossec/queue/syscheck/syscheck on Ubuntu).
+“Real-time” checking and new files are a big source of confusion.
+The software relies on inotify, which does not magically detect the addition of new files to a directory as they happen.
+Rather, the syscheck daemon performs scheduled full scans of the specified directories, assembles a list of files, compares this list to its checksums database, and then generates warnings for any files that don’t exist in the checksums database (/var/ossec/queue/syscheck/syscheck on Ubuntu).
 The point being that new files warnings will only happen when full scans are run.
 Since full scans are resource intensive, they only happen every few minutes at most.